In this blog on LSTM, you will come across the following topics:

 LSTM vs RNN

 Consider, you have the task of modifying certain information in a calendar.
 To do this, an RNN completely changes the existing data by applying a function.
-Whereas, LSTM makes small modifications on the data by simple addition or multiplication that flow through cell states.
+Whereas, LSTM makes small modifications to the data by simple addition or multiplication that flow through cell states.
 This is how LSTM forgets and remembers things selectively, which makes it an improvement over RNNs.

-Now consider, you want to process data with periodic patterns in it, such as predicting the sales of colored powder that peaks at the time of Holi in India.
+Now consider, you want to process data with periodic patterns in it, such as predicting the sales of colored powder that peak at the time of Holi in India.
 A good strategy is to look back at the sales records of the previous year.
 So, you need to know what data needs to be forgotten and what needs to be stored for later reference.
 Else, you need to have a really good memory.
 Recurrent neural networks seem to be doing a good job at this, theoretically.
-However, they have two downsides, exploding gradient and vanishing gradient, that make them redundant.
+However, they have two downsides, exploding gradient, and vanishing gradient, that make them redundant.